ik339/practice-python-code/README.md

 # NTU-python
-own code created when studying the ntu python online course
+own code created and practised when studying the ntu python online course .(from lectures)